 Again, the common theme in all of these is that they cost more with New York Life than with other, equally and perhaps even more reputable insurance companies.
 Universal life insurance can also shift the risk to you, the consumer, especially in the case of a variable policy.
 Some consumers report that New York Life agents can be very pushy; don’t let one of them talk you into a policy that you do not fully understand!
 For more information on the risks involved with universal life insurance and how to mitigate them, click here.

-If you’re looking for help with finding the right life insurance policy for your needs, it’s best to go to an independent agent like JRC.
+If you’re looking for help with finding the right life insurance policy for your needs, it’s best to go to an independent agent like the ones at JRC Insurance Group.
 We have no personal bias against New York Life, and will certainly assist you with securing one of their policies if it turns out they are the best fit for you.
-Meanwhile, you get the added benefit of an expert who will shop 40+ top-rated carriers on your behalf to be sure you find the best coverage at the best rate.
+Meanwhile, you get the added benefit of an expert who will shop 45+ top-rated carriers on your behalf to be sure you find the best coverage at the best rate.

 Latest posts by Cliff Pendell (see all)